-A new regulation set by the Department of Defense (DoD) via the Military Surface Deployment and Distribution Command (SDDC) requires freight carriers transporting military freight to post a performance bond.
+A new regulation set by the Department of Defense (DoD) via the Military Surface Deployment and Distribution Command (SDDC) requires freight carriers transporting military freight to post a performance bond (which is separate from the freight broker bond requirement the FMCSA has in place).
 The “open enrollment” window is only from 1/9/2017 – 2/28/2017.
 Please see the information below taken directly from the SDDC regulations guide below:

 NOTICE: SDDC will conduct a domestic motor carrier registration “open season” effective 09 Jan 17 thru 28 Feb 17.
 This will affect domestic motor Transportation Service Providers (TSPs) only.
 TSPs will be required to be registered in the Federal Motor Carrier Safety Administration and have valid DOT authority for 3 consecutive years (without a break) prior to the Open Season.
 New TSPs will notify SDDC of small business status via the Freight Carrier Registration Program (FCRP) during registration.
 Registration for other modes will continue to be accepted (barge, ocean, pipeline, and international carriers).